posuch/zabbix-kubernetes-1/README.md

 * k8s-zabbix queries the kubernetes api service for several types of k8s entities (see above)
 * discovered data is stored in a internal cache of k8s-zabbix
 * new k8s entities are sent to zabbix or optionally to a configurable webservice
-* if a k8s entity disappears, zabbix or optionally to a configurable webservice are notified
+* if a k8s entity disappears, zabbix and/or optionally a configurable webservice are notified
-* if k8s entities appear/disappear the zabbix discovefor low level disovery is updated
+* if k8s entities appear/disappear the zabbix discover for low level disovery is updated
-* known entities will be resended to zabbix or the webservice in a schedule
+* known entities (discovery and data) will be sent to zabbix and/or the webservice in a configurable schedule
+* sentry can optionally used as error tracking system

 Testing and development